SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 *I have a crush on Twilight.*

-I don't so anything, I simply turn to Twilight and kiss her gently.
+I don't do anything, I simply turn to Twilight and kiss her gently.

 "Does that answer your question?"